COMLEX-USA · Level 2-PE

 Assessment of Fundamental Clinical Skills for Osteopathic Medical Practice

 The COMLEX-USA Level 2-Performance Evaluation (Level 2-PE) is a patient-presentation-based assessment of fundamental clinical skills evaluated through 12 encounters with standardized patients.
+Candidates assess problem-centered patient presentations.
 Each candidate must personally perform the clinical skills with standardized patients as appropriate in a timely, efficient, safe and effective manner.

-This examination augments the Level 2-Cognitive Evaluation (Level 2-CE) to fulfill the public and licensing authority mandate for enhanced patient safety.
-Level 2-PE assesses six fundamental clinical skills for osteopathic medical practice within two scored examination domains: the Humanistic Domain and the Biomedical/Biomechanical Domain.
+The examination augments the Level 2-Cognitive Evaluation (CE) through an assessment of six fundamental clinical skills for osteopathic medical practice within two scored examination domains: the Humanistic Domain and the Biomedical/Biomechanical Domain.

 Fundamental Clinical Skills Assessed